 The GnuCOBOL User’s Guide explains the normal use of

 The COBOLworx walkthrough of the debugging package explains the use of the CBL-GDB debugging extensions.

-The other two items you can choose from are installation packages for the MSYS2 environment:
+The other two items you can choose from are CBL-GDB installation packages for the MSYS2 environment:

-This is one of those deals where if you don’t know what that means, you don’t need them.
+This is one of those deals where if you don’t know what it means, you don’t need it.
 Once you become familiar with MSYS2, it will make more sense.
-But, in general, if you are a Windows user who wants to be able to compile COBOL programs, one of the self-extractors is what you want.
+But, in general, if you are a Windows user who wants to be able to compile COBOL programs, one of the self-extractors (or the matching .zip file) is what you want.